hexian000/neosocksd/API.md

 Resolves a host name locally and blocks until resolution succeeds or times out.
 IPv4/IPv6 preference depends on command line argument `-4`/`-6`.

+Tip: To reduce delays caused by name resolution.
+It's recommended to set up a local DNS cache, such as systemd-resolved or dnsmasq.

 ### neosocksd.parse_ipv4